 Mix the above ingredients by hand until they are evenly distributed.
 Store in an airtight container until ready to use.
 Keep this container in a dry location with adequate ventilation, and check regularly for signs of spoiling.

 You can also experiment with different variations to create a custom recipe.
-If you are on a budget, you may even want to limit the number of sunflower seeds you use since this can greatly add to the cost of making scratch.
+If you are on a budget, you may even want to limit the number of sunflower seeds you use since this can significantly add to the cost of making a scratch.

 For added variety, you may add a few handfuls of the following:

-When making homemade chicken scratch, you may purchase a bag of a commercial product that contains grains such as cracked corn, oats, or wheat and then add other ingredients you have around the house.
-This is a great alternative if you only have a few hens and do not want to buy several bags of grains.
+When making homemade chicken scratch, you may purchase a bag of a commercial product containing grains such as cracked corn, oats, or wheat and then add other ingredients around the house.
+This is an excellent alternative if you only have a few hens and do not want to buy several bags of grains.

-You may also mix and match the ingredients based upon your hens’ preferences.
+You may also mix and match the ingredients based on your hens’ preferences.
 Some people will even add a few table scraps such as rice, broccoli, or watermelon rinds.
-When feeding table scraps, avoid the following items, would potentially be toxic:
+When feeding table scraps, avoid the following items that would potentially be toxic:

 - Greasy foods such as fried or fatty items, gravy, etc.